Penguin1899/DevOps_Study_Material/Linux/notes/03_process_management.md

+## Understanding Processes
+Everything running on a Linux system is a process, with a unique PID (Process ID).
+The first process is init (or systemd in all modern systems), has PID 1.
+Processes can be:
+- Foreground / Background
+- Parent / Child
+- Interactive / Daemon

 ## What is "Process Management" in Linux?
 In interviews, this refers to understanding, inspecting, controlling, and manipulating running processes on a Linux system.